AndrewAnnex/SpiceyPy/docs/exceptions.rst

     spice.bodc2n(-9991) # will raise an exception again

-There is also an accompanying context manager for enabling the default spiceypy behavior within a code block like so:
+There is also an accompanying context manager for enabling the default SpiceyPy behavior within a code block like so:

 .. code:: python